dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 Firstly, our young developer fell for the first fallacy of distributed systems, ala *"The network is reliable"*.

-In my experience this is a common one for developers to fall into when they are dealing with low volume traffic.
+In my experience, this is a common one for developers to fall into when they are dealing with low volume traffic.
 The time between failures is long, and if there is a user observing an intermittent failure, they will often just retry.

-Adding a retry policy was a good instinct but unfortunately it requires your API to have particular characteristics.
-We will get to these characteristics in later posts but first let's look at each step in the operation, and what effect a retry has.
+Adding a retry policy was a good instinct but unfortunately, it requires your API to have particular characteristics.
+We will get to these characteristics in later posts but first, let's look at each step in the operation, and what effect a retry has.

 [![](https://mermaid.ink/img/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG4gICAgbG9vcCAxLiBDbGllbnQgQVBJIGNhbGxcbiAgICAgICAgQ2xpZW50LT4-K0FQSTogQ3JlYXRlIG9yZGVyIHJlcXVlc3RcbiAgICAgICAgXG4gICAgICAgIGxvb3AgMi4gRmV0Y2ggZnJvbSBEQlxuICAgICAgICBBUEktPj5EYXRhYmFzZTogRmV0Y2ggc3VwcGxpZXIgZGF0YVxuICAgICAgICBlbmRcbiAgICAgICAgXG4gICAgICAgIGxvb3AgMy4gUGVyc2lzdCB0byBEQlxuICAgICAgICBBUEktPj5EYXRhYmFzZTogUGVyc2lzdCBPcmRlclxuICAgICAgICBlbmRcbiAgICAgICAgXG4gICAgICAgIGxvb3AgNC4gRXh0ZXJuYWwgQVBJIGNhbGxcbiAgICAgICAgQVBJLS0-PlN1cHBsaWVyIEFQSTogQ3JlYXRlIG9yZGVyIGF0IHN1cHBsaWVyXG4gICAgICAgIGVuZFxuXG4gICAgICAgIEFQSS0tPj4tQ2xpZW50OiBPcmRlciBjcmVhdGVkIHJlc3BvbnNlXG4gICAgZW5kIiwibWVybWFpZCI6eyJ0aGVtZSI6ImRlZmF1bHQifSwidXBkYXRlRWRpdG9yIjpmYWxzZSwiYXV0b1N5bmMiOnRydWUsInVwZGF0ZURpYWdyYW0iOmZhbHNlfQ)](https://mermaid-js.github.io/mermaid-live-editor/edit/##eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG4gICAgbG9vcCAxLiBDbGllbnQgQVBJIGNhbGxcbiAgICAgICAgQ2xpZW50LT4-K0FQSTogQ3JlYXRlIG9yZGVyIHJlcXVlc3RcbiAgICAgICAgXG4gICAgICAgIGxvb3AgMi4gRmV0Y2ggZnJvbSBEQlxuICAgICAgICBBUEktPj5EYXRhYmFzZTogRmV0Y2ggc3VwcGxpZXIgZGF0YVxuICAgICAgICBlbmRcbiAgICAgICAgXG4gICAgICAgIGxvb3AgMy4gUGVyc2lzdCB0byBEXG4gICAgICAgIEFQSS0-PkRhdGFiYXNlOiBQZXJzaXN0IE9yZGVyXG4gICAgICAgIGVuZFxuICAgICAgICBcbiAgICAgICAgbG9vcCA0LiBFeHRlcm5hbCBBUEkgY2FsbFxuICAgICAgICBBUEktLT4-U3VwcGxpZXIgQVBJOiBDcmVhdGUgb3JkZXIgYXQgc3VwcGxpZXJcbiAgICAgICAgZW5kXG5cbiAgICAgICAgQVBJLS0-Pi1DbGllbnQ6IE9yZGVyIGNyZWF0ZWQgcmVzcG9uc2VcbiAgICBlbmQiLCJtZXJtYWlkIjoie1xuICBcInRoZW1lXCI6IFwiZGVmYXVsdFwiXG59IiwidXBkYXRlRWRpdG9yIjpmYWxzZSwiYXV0b1N5bmMiOnRydWUsInVwZGF0ZURpYWdyYW0iOmZhbHNlfQ)

 ### 1. Client API call

-Putting a retry around the entire operation is problematic because our developer friend was not being very specific in what went wrong.
+Putting a retry around the entire operation is problematic because our developer friend was not being very specific about what went wrong.
 As we will see in the next few paragraphs, a retry may be appropriate or not.
-In part 2 of this series of posts we will start to make our API endpoint idempotent.
+In part 2 of this series of posts, we will start to make our API endpoint idempotent.
 As we will see then, even that is more difficult than it seems at first glance.

 What are some of the failure modes the client can experience calling the API though?